Nikita Zadorov: Colorado Avalanche

-On the heels of his most successful season, Zadorov underwent shoulder surgery in the offseason and was expected to miss participating in the Avalanche's 2018 training camp.
+On the heels of his most successful season, Zadorov underwent shoulder surgery in the off-season and was expected to miss participating in the Avalanche's 2018 training camp.
 In spite of this, Zadorov participated in the Avalanche's training camp wearing a non-contact jersey before being cleared as a full participant in practice on 20 September.
-He ended his fourth year campaign playing in 70 regular-season games and recording seven goals, seven assists, and accumulating 75 penalty minutes.
+He ended his fourth year campaign playing in 70 regular season games and recording seven goals, seven assists, and accumulating 75 penalty minutes.
 As a result, the Avalanche re-signed Zadorov, who was expected to become a restricted free agent, to a one-year, $3.2 million contract.

-With his newest contract signed, Zarorov returned to the Avalanche for their 2019 training camp, although he left on the third day due to an injury.
-He was listed as day-to-day with a lower-body injury before fully returning to team practice on 24 September, with fellow injured players Pierre-Edouard Bellemare and Erik Johnson.
+With his newest contract signed, Zadorov returned to the Avalanche for their 2019 training camp, although he left on the third day due to an injury.
+He was listed as day-to-day with a lower-body injury before fully returning to team practice on 24 September, with fellow injured players Pierre-Édouard Bellemare and Erik Johnson.
 During the shortened 2019–20 season, Zadorov suffered a facial fracture as a result of taking a puck to the face during a game against the Nashville Predators.
 He returned to the Avalanche's lineup three games later after recovering from surgery to heal his broken jaw.
 As the Avalanche qualified for the 2020 Stanley Cup playoffs, they faced off against the Arizona Coyotes in the First Round.
 They beat the Coyotes in five games and Zadorov recorded his first playoff goal in the 7–1 Game 5 win.
 During their Second Round contests against the Dallas Stars, Zadorov passed Matt Duchene for 74th place on the franchise playoff points list.
 In the second-round series against the Dallas Stars, despite injuring his arm, Zadorov was able to play through pain, and following the Game 7 defeat to the Stars opted to undergo surgery.
 He finished the playoffs with 3 goals and 5 points through 15 games.
 On 8 October 2020, Zadorov as a restricted free agent was tendered a qualifying offer by the Avalanche.